 WTF are shadow blocklists and how they can take a bite out of publisher revenue

-Shadow blocklists aren’t as widely know, or openly controversial, in the industry as keyword blocklists, but they could just as easily damage publisher revenue during a market downturn where any fall off could have tough consequences.
+Shadow blocklists aren’t as widely known, or openly controversial, in the industry as keyword blocklists, but they could just as easily damage publisher revenue during a market downturn where any fall off could have tough consequences.

 The set-up of a shadow blocklist is complex, and as its name suggests, slightly murky.
 Here’s an explainer on what we know about them, how they function and their potential threats.